flowkey/swift-android-toolchain/README.md

 Making this toolchain was only possible by standing on the shoulders of giants.

-Many thanks to [Gonzalo Lorralde](https://github.com/gonzalolarralde) for [swifty-robot-environment](https://github.com/gonzalolarralde/swifty-robot-environment) and [John Holdsworth](https://github.com/johnno1962) for his [android_toolchain](https://github.com/SwiftJava/android_toolchain).
+Many thanks to [Vlad Gorlov](https://github.com/vgorloff) for his great work with the [swift-everywhere-toolchain](https://github.com/vgorloff/swift-everywhere-toolchain), [Gonzalo Lorralde](https://github.com/gonzalolarralde) for [swifty-robot-environment](https://github.com/gonzalolarralde/swifty-robot-environment) and [John Holdsworth](https://github.com/johnno1962) for his [android_toolchain](https://github.com/SwiftJava/android_toolchain).
 And to the Swift community as a whole for their ongoing work at making the language great.